-The following is a checklist of techniques for collection of past-due child support:
+The following is a checklist of techniques for the collection of past-due child support:

 Wage withholding orders.
 These are entered by a court and served on the employer of the parent who owes support.
 (The person who owes support is called the “obligor.”)
-The employer sends payments to the government, which then sends support payments to the parent to whom support is owed.
+The employer sends payments to the government, sending support payments to the parent to whom support is owed.

 Tax refund intercepts.
-The government sends a notice to the Internal Revenue Service or the state department of revenue, directing that the obligor’s tax refund be sent to the government for payment of support.
+The government sends a notice to the Internal Revenue Service or the state department of revenue, directing that the obligor’s tax refund be sent to the government to pay support.

 Liens on property.
 A lien can be placed on the real estate, automobile, or other property of the obligor.
 If support is not paid, the property can be confiscated and sold.
 Alternatively, the lien may stay on the property until it is sold by the obligor, at which point the debt must be paid before the obligor receives any proceeds from the sale.

 Contempt of court.
 The person to whom support is due or the government can ask a court to hold the obligor in contempt of court for willful failure to pay support.
 If found guilty of contempt of court, the obligor can be jailed, fined, or both.